duparq/hwa/doxygen/using.md

 [TOC]

 This section gives general informations about how to use HWA, whatever the target device.
-Look at the @ref devices "Devices" page for device-specific documentation.
+Look at the "Modules" for device-specific documentation.

 Reserved symbols   {#using_symbols}
 ================